stryker-mutator/stryker-net/docs/configuration.md

 On dotnet framework projects the solution path argument is always required.
 Run at least `dotnet stryker --solution <solution-path>` or specify the solution file path in the config file to start testing.
 See [solution](#solution-path).

 ## Use a config file
 When using Stryker regularly we recommend using a config file.
 This way you won't have to document how to run Stryker, you can save the config file in version control.
 To use a config file create a file called `stryker-config.json` in the (unit test) project folder and add a configuration section called stryker-config.

+We support json and yaml as the config file formats

 Example `stryker-config.json` file:
 ``` javascript